Modulational instability of periodic standing waves in the derivative NLS equation

-To summarize the outcomes of the Floquet and stability spectra for the periodic standing waves in the case $a = 0$, the only difference between the cases $c^2 < 4b$ and $c^2 > 4b$, $c < 0$, $b > 0$ appears in the narrow interval $d \in (0,d_+)$.
+Outcomes of the Floquet and stability spectra for the periodic standing waves in the case $a = 0$ are summarized as follows.

+\centerline{\fbox{\parbox[cs]{1,0\textwidth}{ The only difference between the cases $c^2 < 4b$ and $c^2 > 4b$, $c < 0$, $b > 0$ appears in the narrow interval $d \in (0,d_+)$.
 For $c^2 < 4b$, there is only one sign-indefinite periodic wave for each $d \in (0,d_+)$ and it is modulationally unstable according to Figure \ref{figure5-8}.
 For $c^2 > 4b$, $c < 0$, $b > 0$, there are two periodic waves (one is sign-definite and the other one is sign-indefinite) for each $d \in (0,d_+)$; both are spectrally stable according to Figure \ref{figure11}.
-For $d \in (d_-,0)$ and $d \in (d_+,\infty)$, the periodic standing waves between the two cases are similar and the spectral pictures are given on Figures \ref{figure1-4} and \ref{figure9} respectively.
+For $d \in (d_-,0)$ and $d \in (d_+,\infty)$, the periodic standing waves between the two cases are similar and the spectral pictures are given on Figures \ref{figure1-4} and \ref{figure9} respectively.}}}